campoy/go-tooling-workshop/3-dynamic-analysis/2-testing/1-go-test.md

 code works while you write it, but also to ensure that future updates to your code do not break existing functionality.

-There's a lot of bibliogropahy on what is a good test, or when tests should be written, so I will not cover any of those here.
+There's a lot of bibliography on what is a good test, or when tests should be written, so I will not cover any of those here.
 Instead we will simply see how tests are written in Go.